 The Essential Job Skills & Career Development course is required to receive a certificate of completion for the CNA program, and is offered at various times throughout the semester.

-This is a 3-month course that meets for 113 hour, two days per week.
+This is a 3-month course that meets for 113 hours, two days per week.
 The schedule includes Monday evening lecture, lab once a week for 6 weeks, and clinical once a week for 6 weeks.
 Offered days, evenings and Saturdays.
-Classroom instruction and lab is held at the college; clinical is held at Ingraham Manor in Bristol.
+Classroom instruction and lab are held at the college; clinical is held at Ingraham Manor in Bristol.

 Total cost for the CNA program is $1,579.
 (Price is subject to change.)

 - Total cost includes tuition, administrative fee, books, Essential Job Skills & Career Development course and CNA examination and registry

-- Submit the Certified Nurse Aide application, questionnaire, abilities, physical verification and health forms (health form due within 2 weeks after program starts)
+- Submit the Certified Nurse Aide registration and requirements forms.
+A health form will be due within two weeks after program starts.